-This holiday season, it's the simplest pleasures that have the power to really move us.
-For Chef Cosme Aguilar, the executive chef and co-owner of One MICHELIN-Starred Casa Enrique in New York City, a two-ingredient cup of frothy hot chocolate spiked with cinnamon is the ultimate trip down memory lane.
-The Chiapas-born, classically-trained chef is known for his ability to deliver profound flavors at his regional Mexican restaurant, but this classic recipe for hot chocolate relies on just one store-bought ingredient and a whole lot of nostalgia.
+For Cosme Aguilar, this frothy hot chocolate spiked with cinnamon is a trip down memory lane.
+The Chiapas-born, classically-trained chef-owner of One MICHELIN Star Casa Enrique is known for his ability to deliver profound flavors at his regional Mexican restaurant, but this classic recipe for hot chocolate relies on just one store-bought ingredient.

 "This hot chocolate reminds me of my childhood in Mexico.
 We usually drink it in December, when it's cold in Mexico and when we get together with our families.
 Our abuelitas, grandmothers, usually make it.
 I want people to try this hot chocolate the way we make it with water." —Chef Cosme Aguilar, Executive Chef/Co-Owner of Casa Enrique